Philadephia shooting: Video shows 1-year-old shot in convenience store as crime skyrockets

 Additionally, more than 120 children have been shot in the city since the start of the year, 6 ABC’s Action News Data Journalism Team reported, with 21 of them dying.

-Philadelphia Mayor Jim Kenney’s office did not immediately return Fox News’ request for comment on the Saturday shooting or increase in shooting crimes in his city.
+Philadelphia Mayor Jim Kenney’s office did not immediately return Fox News’ request for comment on the Saturday shooting or the increase in shooting crimes in his city.

 CLICK HERE TO GET THE FOX NEWS APP